 Archery Instructor program are run by both the Mount Baker and Chief Seattle Councils.

-USA Archery Level 1 Instructor
+Required for Level 1 Instructor certification

 Do you have a background or interest in archery?
 Come talk to our Shooting Team.